lnueesch/dl-project/README.md

 ## Motivation
 In many real world scenarios we are presented with datasets that only contain sparse labels or even miss labels for certain classes.
-This project aims to extend the **DeepCluster** architecture, which is fully Unsupervised is its original form, to work with sparse label data and an unknown number clusters.
+This project aims to extend the **DeepCluster** architecture, which is fully unsupervised in its original form, to work with sparse label data and an unknown number of clusters.

 To summarize we will:
 - Add support for partial labels